 b.
-Associate Vice President for Academic Affairs & Dean of Arts and Sciences', Dean of Health Sciences', or Dean of the McGowan School's Evaluation of Teaching For pre-tenure faculty and Assistant Clinical/Technical Professors outside the McGowan School of Business or the Health Sciences programs, the Associate Vice President for Academic Affairs & Dean of Arts and Sciences will conduct annual classroom visits.
+Associate Vice President for Academic Affairs & Dean of Arts and Sciences' or Dean of the McGowan School's Evaluation of Teaching

+For pre-tenure faculty and Assistant Clinical/Technical Professors outside the McGowan School of Business, the Associate Vice President for Academic Affairs & Dean of Arts and Sciences will conduct annual classroom visits.